hasinthaindrajee/mdtester/transactions.md

       io:println("Transaction aborted after retrying 4 times.
 Transaction id: " + id);
    }
 ```
 Save the content in .bal file.
-Make sure to change connection properties as per your connection and run the ballerina sample.
+Make sure to change connection properties as per your database connection and run the ballerina sample.

 This sample,